A Search Method for Large Polarization Kernels: Maximizing rate of polarization

 \subsection{Results}

 Table \ref{tableMax} presents the parameters of the kernels obtained with the proposed approach.
 The proposed kernels can be found in Appendix, Fig \ref{fBestKernels}.
-It can be seen that the proposed kernels have better rate of polarization compared with the ones proposed in \cite{korada2010polar} and \cite{presman2015binary}, except $l = 24$.
+It can be seen that the proposed kernels have better rate of polarization compared with the ones proposed in \cite{korada2010polar} and \cite{presman2015binary}, except for $l = 24$.

-We also report the processing complexity of the proposed kernels for Viterbi-based processing algorithm \cite{griesser2002aposteriori} and the recently proposed recursive trellis processing algorithm (RTPA) \cite{trifonov2021recursive}, \cite{trifonov2019trellis}.
+We also report the processing complexity (measured as a number of addition and comparison operations) of the proposed kernels for Viterbi-based processing algorithm \cite{griesser2002aposteriori} and the recently proposed recursive trellis processing algorithm (RTPA) \cite{trifonov2021recursive}, \cite{trifonov2019trellis}.
 It can be seen that the complexity of RTPA is significantly lower compared with Viterbi processing.
-Note that we also did not optimize the processing complexity of the proposed kernels, like it was done in \cite{moskovskaya2020design} to reduce the complexity of Viterbi processing algorithm of BCH kernels.
+Note that we did not optimize the processing complexity of the proposed kernels, like it was done in \cite{moskovskaya2020design} to reduce the complexity of Viterbi processing algorithm of BCH kernels.

 We did not try to minimize the scaling exponent of the kernels of considered sizes.
 We conjecture that it can be further decreased.